The incredible rise of steam power in the Industrial Revolution

 His machine used burning coal to boil water to create steam.
 The steam would fill a chamber that would push up a piston, before the steam was released and the piston would fall down again.

 The process would then repeat over and over again.
-The rising and falling piston could be attached to a large horizontal beam that could be attached to any machine.
+The rising and falling piston was connected to a large horizontal beam that could be attached to any machine.

 In its early days, the Newcomen atmospheric engine was used to pump water out of coalmines to avoid flooding.